pfdubois/BridgeBidding/source/Advanced2N.rst

 .. index:
    pair:opening 2N;advanced system

-When partner opens 2N, or opens 2♣ and rebids 2N, the following is an expert structure for accommodating a variety of hand types.
+When partner opens 2N, or opens 2♣ and rebids 2N, we need to handle a variety of hand types, from weak to slam hands, and those with two suits; we have very little room in which to do it.
+I cannot recommend too highly Gavin Wolpert's video lesson on this topic.
+I also mention the teaching of Marc Smith.

 Advanced players can be more nuanced about which hands they open 2N.
 Sometimes you have a choice of opening one of a suit and then reversing, or opening 2N,